CHARGEDdev/api-design/import/performers.md

 #### **Param**

 - access_token
+- autofollow: if this param is presented in url, user will auto follow suggested performers.
 - from: source of connection. available sources are facebook
 - facebook_access_token: mandatory if from is facebook